Adige-Calculations/GNU-Linux-handbook/README.md

 ## About

-This repo contains documentation on using GNU/Linux system, common workflows, how to get started and more as you dive deeper.
+This repo contains documentation on using GNU/Linux systems, common workflows, how to get started and more as you dive deeper.
 It acts as a guide for doing some really neat things.
 However, keep in mind it should be seen as a co-pilot for your workflow, instead of a place to study on.